oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 ```
 The last property, `spring.main.web-application-type=none`, tells Spring Boot not to launch any kind of web service.
 Since this is a command-line app, there's no reason to launch the default Tomcat container.

 With that all in place, you can now try it out.
-Make sure your server is running (`./mvnw spring-boot:run`) and then, in a separate shell, run the client.
+Make sure your server is running (`./mvnw spring-boot:run`) and then run the client in a separate shell.

 ```bash
 ./mvnw spring-boot:run